Geriatric Emergency Management Network (GEM)

 Older adults represent as many as 30% of the patients seen in Emergency Departments, more than any other age group.
 Illness complexity, hospital admission rates, lengths of stay and risk of functional decline are also highest for older adults.
 Indeed, emergency department visits are often sentinel events for older adults, threatening loss of independence, health and wellbeing.
 By providing specialized frailty friendly services in Emergency Departments, decline and loss of independence can often be prevented or postponed and repeat ED visits can be minimized.

 Emergency departments are developing specialized services to meet unique population needs such trauma, mental health, sexual assault and domestic violence.
-The needs of older adults are similarly unique and the presence of a specialized GEM nurse can help EDs manage the care of older adults living with frailty more effectively.
-GEM nurses bring with them knowledge of aging, understanding of the common geriatric syndromes and atypical presentation patterns, as well as intervention and prevention strategies that will help older adults maintain their level of independence and wellbeing.
-As a specialized role, GEM nurses focus on clinical consultation with patients and ED staff, education of patients/families and ED staff and in capacity building initiatives within their community and through provincial liaison.
+The needs of older adults are similarly unique and the presence of a specialized GEM team can help EDs manage the care of older adults living with frailty more effectively.
+GEM teams bring with them knowledge of aging, understanding of the common geriatric syndromes and atypical presentation patterns, as well as intervention and prevention strategies that will help older adults maintain their level of independence and wellbeing.
+As a specialized role, GEM teams focus on clinical consultation with patients and ED staff, education of patients/families and ED staff and in capacity building initiatives within their community and through provincial liaison.

-How are referrals made to GEM nurses?
+How are referrals made to GEM teams?

 What is the GEM Network?